Best Sports Betting Sites in Canada: Top Online Sportsbooks

 Mafia Casino — Best for Sportsbook Bonus Terms

-Mafia Casino is the best sportsbook bonus pick because its sports offer is clearer and lighter than the standard casino welcome bonus.
-New sports bettors can get a 100% match up to C$150 with a C$30 minimum deposit, and the listed wagering is 6x deposit plus bonus for most players.
-That is easier to evaluate than a large casino bonus with heavier rollover.
+Mafia Casino is our best sportsbook bonus pick because its sports offer is clearer and lighter than the standard casino welcome bonus.
+New sports bettors can claim a 100% match up to C$150 with a C$30 minimum deposit, and the listed wagering is 6x deposit plus bonus for most players.
+That is far easier to evaluate than a large casino bonus with heavier rollover.

 Wyns — Best for Low-Minimum Interac Betting

-Wyns is the best low-minimum Interac sportsbook option because it pairs sports betting access with a very accessible Canadian cashier.
+Wyns is our best low-minimum Interac sportsbook because it pairs sports betting access with a very accessible Canadian cashier.
 The sportsbook includes pre-match and live sporting events, while Interac deposits and withdrawals are listed from C$10.
-For bettors who want to test a sportsbook with a smaller bankroll, that low entry point is useful.
+For bettors who want to test a sportsbook with a smaller bankroll, that low entry point is genuinely useful.

 The cashier is the main reason Wyns stands out.
 Canadian players can use Interac, cards, MuchBetter, MiFinity, Skrill withdrawals, bank-transfer withdrawals, and a wide range of crypto options.
 Its crypto support includes Bitcoin, Ethereum, Litecoin, TRX, USDC, BNB, DOGE, Solana, Cardano, and several USDT network options, which gives players more control over speed and fees.